 TAKE A BOAT TRIP AROUND CANALS IN BANGKOK

 We really enjoyed the boat trip around the canal in Bangkok.
 You get to see also a different side of Bangkok.
 You see how people live next to the water.
 Mostly in very modest wooden houses, often without electricity and gas.
 You can even see sellers coming to you via small boats.

 The people we saw from the boat were waving at us and smiling at us and this moment changed something in us.
 It’s a valuable experience to see how people who have barely any material things can be so happy, so stop complaining about stupid things!

 TAKE A PICTURE AT RAILAY BEACH

 Railay is often considered as one of the most beautiful beaches in Thailand.
 The beach is beautiful, surrounded by beautiful rocks which is stunning.
-There are couple of restaurants and one resort.
-For us is a little bit too much people, but we cant deny that this place is super iconic.
-You can take a beautiful photos with many iconic Thai boats.
+There are a couple of restaurants and one resort.
+For us is a little bit too many people, but we can’t deny that this place is super iconic.
+You can take beautiful photos with many iconic Thai boats.

 BIKE AROUND ANCIENT AYUTTHAYA

 If you are in Bangkok, you need to come here for a day trip.
 Make sure you start in the morning because there is a lot to see.
 Ayutthaya was a Siamese kingdom that existed from 1350 to 1767.
-In the 16th century it was one of the wealthiest cities in the East.
-The people of Ayutthaya called themselves Tai and this is where the name Thailand comes from.
+In the 16th century, it was one of the wealthiest cities in the East.
+The people of Ayutthaya called themselves Thai and this is where the name Thailand comes from.
 There are many temples around and the best way to see them all is with a bicycle or a scooter.
-One of the most famous things to see are a pair of large seated buddhas and of course the detached Buddha head encased in fig tree roots.
+One of the most famous things to see is a pair of large seated buddhas and of course, the detached Buddha head encased in fig tree roots.

 ENJOY A SUNSET AT AYUTTHAYA